phzx3691/CBAS-full/Running_Scipts_on_VM.md

-# Running scripts on Linux
+# Running scripts on Linux VM

+# Environment setup /Installation

 ## Using Tmux